 Our Approach

-Patch delivers six main services (see above) to people living in poverty or economic distress in an integrated way.
+Patch delivers four main services (see above) to people living in poverty or economic distress in an integrated way.
 We offer the services in neighbourhood hubs located in Calgary Housing Company complexes.
 We partner with other agencies to offer our services.

 We know there are many reasons why individuals or families are living in poverty or dealing with challenges.
 We listen so we can understand each individual and family’s unique experiences and needs and then work with them to meet their needs.